Statistical Inference Based on a New Weighted Likelihood Approach: Extending the Method to Other Scenarios

 \subsubsection{A Bivariate Example}

-We use the Hertzsprung-Russell dataset \citep{russo87} which contains observations for the luminosity of stars versus their effective temperature in the logarithmic scale.
+We use the Hertzsprung-Russell data set \citep{russo87} which contains observations for the luminosity of stars versus their effective temperature in the logarithmic scale.
 There are four large outliers in the upper left hand corner of Figure~\ref{fig: HRplot}, as well as a few minor outliers.
 We treat these data as a sample from a bivariate normal population $ BN(\mu_1,\mu_2,\sigma_1^2,\sigma_2^2,\rho) $.

 The parameter estimates obtained by the maximum likelihood and weighted likelihood estimation methods are displayed in Table \ref{tab: HREstimates}.
 Clearly there is a major change in the scale of the log-temperature variable as well as in the covariance component.
-To visually demonstrate the effect of weighting the datapoints, we have presented the 95\% concentration ellipses based on the parameter values obtained by the MLE and the WLE under the tuning constant $ 1.01 $.
-To compare the performance of our method, we also add the confidence ellipses corresponding to two well-known multivariate location and scatter estimates, viz., the minimum covariance determinant (MCD) and minimum volume ellipsoid (MVE) estimates.
+To visually demonstrate the effect of weighting the data points, we have presented the 95\% concentration ellipses based on the parameter values obtained by the MLE and the WLE under the tuning parameter $ 1.01 $.
+To compare the performance of our method, we also add the concentration ellipses corresponding to two well-known multivariate location and scatter estimates, viz., the minimum covariance determinant (MCD) and the minimum volume ellipsoid (MVE) estimates.
 All these are combined and presented in Figure~\ref{fig: HRplot}.
-The MCD and MEV estimates of the five parameters are also presented in Table~\ref{tab: HREstimates}.
+The MCD and MVE estimates of the five parameters are also presented in Table~\ref{tab: HREstimates}.

 It is evident that the weighted likelihood scheme, like the two other existing robust estimators, produces a much more meaningful concentration ellipse, covering the majority of the observed data and sacrificing the outlying points.
-The outlier resistant property of the weighted likelihood estimators cause the corresponding ellipses to shrink sharply compared to the highly liberal practically useless ellipse produced by maximum likelihood estimation.
+The outlier resistant property of the WLEs causes the corresponding ellipses to shrink sharply compared to the highly liberal and practically useless ellipse produced by maximum likelihood.